Recognizing Emotional Abuse

 If you’ve been threatened with harm or death, or are being stalked, call 911 or the

 Abuse is never acceptable and no one deserves it.
 Just like all abuse, the emotional

-kind hurts and can cause a great deal of damage.
-Quickly identifying it for what it
+kind hurts and can cause a lot of damage.
+Quickly identifying it and getting help

 can allow you to live free of fear, bullying, and self-doubt.